Master of Arts in Late Antique, Medieval and Early Modern Studies (one-year)

 Faculty members offer guidance, assistance, and supervision of the students’ own creative work and, naturally, information on fields that students may not have studied earlier.
 They also help students navigate on the international academic scene.

-The one-year Master of Arts degree is accredited in the United States and also accredited as a Postgraduate Specialization program in Hungary.
+The one-year Master of Arts degree is accredited in the United States and also in Austria.